 - Westlake Chemical

 The only institution in the University of Louisiana system with a model chemical plant, McNeese trains chemical engineering majors, as well as industry professionals, on industrial-grade lab equipment, including a hands-on trainer, a glycol-water distillation unit, a confined space training tower, two power generators and a 30-foot climbing tower.

 Senior Design Projects

-Showcase your ideas and skills while working on an industry-sponsored project and presenting it to the McNeese community.
+Showcase your ideas and skills while working on an industry-sponsored project and present it to the McNeese community.
 Many students have been hired by local companies as a result of their senior design project.

-Programs Related to a Major in Chemical Engineering
+Programs Related to a Chemical Engineering Degree

-Dr. Pankaj Chandra – Department Head
+Srinivasan Ambatipati – Department Head